Increase profits by marketing your telehealth services

 Increased accessibility and the convenience of getting such care makes it extremely attractive to patients.
 It’s more affordable too, about one-half the cost of an in-person doctor visit.

-Helping to accelerate acceptance of telemedicine is the 2020 coronavirus pandemic.
-With the high level of contagion of COVID-19, telemedicine has been a way to see more patients while still practicing social distancing to mitigate the risk of it spreading to other patients and healthcare providers.promote your telemedicine services to your patients during the pandemic, work with a copywriter to create an email that explains how it works or send information via your patient portal.
+Helping to greatly accelerate acceptance of telemedicine was the 2020 coronavirus pandemic.
+With the high level of contagion of COVID-19, telemedicine became a way to see more patients while still practicing social distancing to mitigate the risk of it spreading to other patients and healthcare providers.

-Health systems across the country are reporting a surge in telemedicine adoption, something that the American Medical Association along with many other groups have been pushing for in recent years.
-When the COVID-19 pandemic is finally over and life returns to normal, many people are going to want the telemedicine option to remain available.
+Health systems across the country reported a surge in telemedicine adoption, something that the American Medical Association along with many other groups have been pushing for in recent years.
+Even when the COVID-19 pandemic is completely over and life has returned to normal, patients are going to want the telemedicine option to remain available.

 Consider these telehealth facts: